-Education for sustainable development
+Education for Sustainable Development

 This requires future-oriented thinking and action.
 Individuals worldwide need skills in order to understand the impact of their own actions and to learn how to deal with changes and risks.
 They need knowledge, skills, attitudes and values that enable responsible behaviour.

-The German Network
+The German ESD Process